 - a.
-FOUN1001 (FD10A)-English for Academic Purposes offered by Faculty of Humanities and Education. - b.
-FOUN1101 (FD11A)-Caribbean Civilization offered by Faculty of Humanities and Education. - c.
-FOUN1201 (FD12A)-Science, Medicine and Technology in Society offered by Faculty of Pure and Applied Sciences. - d.
-FOUN1301 (FD13A)-Law, Governance, Economy and Society offered by Faculty of Social Sciences. - e.
-FOUN1401 (FD14A)-Writing in the Disciplines offered by Faculty of Humanities and Education. - f.
-Any other course approved for the purpose by the Board of Undergraduate Studies. - 7.3 Students registered in the Faculty of Social Sciences are required to do FOUN1001 (FD10A), FOUN1101 (FD11A) and FOUN1201 (FD12A).
-However, persons doing a Social Work (Special) will be required to take FOUN1301 (FD13A) instead of FOUN1101 (FD11A).
+FOUN1013 Critical Reading and Writing in the Social Sciences offered by Faculty of Humanities and Education. - b.
+FOUN1019 Critical Reading and Writing in the Disciplines - c.
+FOUN1101 (FD11A)-Caribbean Civilization offered by Faculty of Humanities and Education. - d.
+FOUN1201 (FD12A)-Science, Medicine and Technology in Society offered by Faculty of Pure and Applied Sciences. - e.
+FOUN1301 (FD13A)-Law, Governance, Economy and Society offered by Faculty of Social Sciences. - f.
+Any other course approved for the purpose by the Board of Undergraduate Studies. - 7.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101 and FOUN1201.
+Students who have already passed UC120 will receive exemption with credit for FOUN100.